-The driver operates by defining a set of make rules to create a summary log file, TEST_SUITE_LOG, which defaults to test-suite.log and requires a .log suffix.
-This file depends upon log files created for each single test program listed in TESTS, which in turn contain all output produced by the corresponding tests.
+The parallel test harness will also create a summary log file, TEST_SUITE_LOG, which defaults to test-suite.log and requires a .log suffix.
+This file depends upon all the .log and .trs files created for the test scripts listed in TESTS.